Ordolph/portfolioV4/src/projects/trainscheduler.md

 ---
-title: 'Giftastic'
+title: 'Train Scheduler'
-path: '/giftastic'
+path: '/trains'
-image: '/Gifs/'
+image: '/Trains/'
-date: '2018-08-24'
+date: '2018-11-03'
 ---

 ##About

-Simple gif searching app using the Giphy api, jQuery, and Bootstrap.
-Users can add new searches, or click existing ones to display gifs that match the search term.
+Simple CRUD app using Bootstrap, jQuery, and Firebase.
+Users can view the current trains, when they will next arrive, and their destination.
+Users can also add new trains, with their destination, when the first train leaves, and how frequently the next one arrives.

 #####Created by
 Austin Randolph